Chapter 5: Seeding

 July and August

-Although every county can point to successful plantings during these months, hot, dry summer conditions are generally less favorable for planting natives.
-Consider a temporary seeding at this time, with the permanent, native seeding in the fall or the following spring.
+Although every county can point to instances of successful plantings during these months, hot and dry summer conditions are generally less favorable for planting natives.
+Temporarily seeding a quick-growing stabilizing crop such as oats (see the “Cover Crops” section in this chapter) can be considered during these months, followed by permanent native seeding in the fall or the following spring.

-• Drill, rather than hydroseed, for maximum seed to soil contact.
+• Drilling, rather than hydroseeding, will allow for maximum seed-to-soil contact.

 September and October

-Native seed germinating this late in the season is unlikely to develop enough root reserves to overwinter.
-Yet some of these plantings do succeed, maybe because a lot of the seed does not germinate until spring.
-Research is needed.
+Native seed germinating this late in the season is unlikely to develop enough root reserves to overwinter (i.e., live through the winter).
+Yet some of these plantings succeed, perhaps because a lot of the seed does not germinate until spring.
+While more research is needed to know what contributes to successful planting during these months, the following tips are worth considering:

 • Erodible sites must be stabilized with winter wheat.